For many consumers, money stress is no longer about one loan or one missed payment.

 - Coordinated outreach across channels

-Consumers are experiencing growing digital fatigue, particularly during periods of financial stress.
-Physical mail can still play an important role in capturing attention, especially when it directs customers back to digital payment and service experiences via mechanisms such as QR codes.
+Physical mail can still play an important role in getting attention, especially when it directs customers back to digital payment and service experiences through tools such as QR codes.

-Customer Communications Are Directly Affecting Payment Outcomes
+Customer Communications Directly Affect Payment Outcomes

-As debt stacking increases, customer communications are playing a much larger role in servicing and repayment performance.
+As debt stacking increases, customer communications play a bigger role in servicing and repayment performance.
+Borrowers are more likely to respond when communications are:

 - Timely